 When adding a storage server, make sure to use the same version of the Code42 server software as your authority server.
 To verify the version of your authority server and download the correct installer version:

 On the server you'd like to use as a storage server:

 - Install the Code42 server software.

 - Enter the required information to create the administrator account.

 - Enter your existing Master License Key.

-This is the same Master License Key as is used on the master server.
+This is the same Master License Key as is used on the authority server.